JuansonGrajales/serverless-notes-app/README.md

 **con:** The ID is only known after the server processes the request, which might introduce slight delays in the UI.

+## Clean Env
+If you want to delete your service, go to **notes-api** and run `serverless remove`.
+This will delete all the AWS resources created by the project and ensure that you don't incur any unexpected charges.
+It will also remove the service from Serverless Dashboard.